CPK Insurance

 • Businesses with 1+ employees in Iowa generally need workers' compensation coverage, with exemptions that can apply to sole proprietors, partners, and some agricultural workers.

-• Iowa requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect counseling offices in shared medical suites or professional buildings.
+• Most commercial leases in Iowa require proof of general liability coverage, which can affect counseling offices in shared medical suites or professional buildings.

 • Commercial auto liability minimums in Iowa are $20,000/$40,000/$15,000 if a practice uses a vehicle for business purposes.